Acanthurus japonicus: Taxonomy

-Acanthurus japonicus was first formally described as Hepatus aliala japonicus in 1931 by the Soviet ichthyologist Peter Yulevich Schmidt with its type locality given as Kominato on Amami-Oshima in the Ryukyu Islands of southern Japan.
+Acanthurus japonicus was first formally described as Hepatus aliala japonicus in 1931 by the Soviet ichthyologist Peter Schmidt (zoologist) with its type locality given as Kominato on Amami-Oshima in the Ryukyu Islands of southern Japan.

 The genus Acanthurus is one of two genera in the tribe Acanthurini which is one of three tribes in the subfamily Acanthurinae which is one of two subfamilies in the family Acanthuridae.